-The region is expected to grow at 2.4 percent per year to 2025, then slow somewhat to 1.8 percent per year for the following ten years.
-Some of this middle-term growth is related to increases in tourism and energy-related developments.
-The region will also see significant growth in the number of retirees as its own baby-boomers retire and as others in the West are attracted to the regions many amenities and its rural life style.
+The region is expected to grow strongly in the next thirty years.
+Most of this is related to increases in tourist activities attributable to the aging of the baby boomers.
+The region will also see some increases in retirees and retiree-related services as its own baby boomers retire and as others in the state and the West are attracted to the region's unique amenities.